Koodli: Shankara Mutt

 There is very old Indian style school of learning for Shankara philosophy, called the Koodli mutt.
 This has a long history:

-Once upon a time in the 15th or 16th century, the chief swamy of Shringeri had been on a teerthayaatre, probably to Kashi.
-He did not return for a long time, which caused the deputy chief to take up the chief's position.
-But the chief was alive and did return to Sringeri after a long time.
-But he of course could not go in to the mutt where his own pupil was the chief, so he left Kudali Sringeri.
-Now in the beginning of the 1900s, a new swami took the position of the chief swamy here.
-He was formerly the teacher of his highness Krishnaraja Wodeyar the 4th, Maharaja of Mysore.
+Once upon a time in the 15th or 16th century, the chief Swami of Shringeri had been on a teerthayaatre, probably to Kashi.
+He did not return for a long time, which caused the local chiefs to ask the deputy chief to take up the chief's position.
+But the chief was alive and so the latter refused.
+He went away to the old mutt at Kudali.
+When the chief returned after a long time, he met his disciple at Kudali and heard of the events.
+He stayed at Kudali itself and the guru parampara continued from Kudali from then.
+Now in the beginning of the 1900s, the swami who took the position of the chief Swami was formerly the teacher of his highness Krishnaraja Wodeyar the 4th, Maharaja of Mysore.
 This brought good times to this mutt again.
-Between the original founder and this person, a few talented persons had been chiefs here which made this place keep up the standards.
-After independence, one particular person was very talented and influential and made the mutt a noted place again.
+At present the 71st Swami and 72nd Swami in the lineage are peethadhipatis at Kudali.